The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 A visit to Golden Gai is a must when in Tokyo!
 Golden Gai is a maze of narrow alleys packed with tiny bars, each with its unique theme and atmosphere.
 Some bars only seat 4 people.

+I loved walking around and grabbing a drink in one of the bars.
+The area is now mostly catered to tourists, but it’s still fun.
 Walk around the area and pick a bar to have a drink.
 Some bars ask for a cover charge, and not all bars accept credit card payments.

 You’ll find plenty of restaurants around for food, like the famous Sugoi Niboshi Rāmen (famous for their ramen), you’ll see a queue, Shinjuku Yakitori Nonotori and Oysters Inc (if you love oysters like me).